hashicorp/vault-action/README.md

         my/path pair.key | NESTED_SECRET ;
 ```

 Under the covers, we're using [JSONata](https://jsonata.org/) to provide the querying functionality.
-Any valid JSONata syntax is valid here, and will be outputed as a `JSON.stringify`-ied result.
+Any valid JSONata syntax is valid here, and will be outputted as a `JSON.stringify`-ied result.

 ### Using K/V version 1